 Early Years Leigh Park Proposed developments in Leigh Park are fragmented and it is likely that existing provision can meet the proposed expansion in housing with the exception of Cabbagefield Road, where provision of approx. 20 places in a community facility would be required.
 Waterlooville The Woodcroft Farm allocation at 288 units will require additional capacity most likely at the existing provision on Woodcroft Primary School.
 An additional 30 places would be needed which could be provided by expansion of the existing provision.
 Land at Campdown will require additional early years provision either at Moreland's School or Southdowns college.
 Dependent on the housing mix and type of dwellings delivered in Waterlooville Town Centre, it is likely that up to an additional 60 early years places will be needed, although some of this need can be accommodated by existing provision in the adjoining areas.
 Southleigh Strategic Site The development for 2,100 homes will require on-site early years provision, either associated with a community building or preferably at the new school site.
-A Centre for early years provision at the school would have the advantage of being a destination where parents come anyway and the ability to make use of facilities such as after school clubs, with potential support from school meals and school cleaners Sources of Funding As nursery and childcare provisions are run as businesses they are largely self- funding however an amount is paid by the County Council (from Department for Education grants) to cover the 'free' element of provision.
+A Centre for early years provision at the school would have the advantage of being a destination where parents come anyway and the ability to make use of facilities such as after school clubs, with potential support from school meals and school cleaners..
+Sources of As nursery and childcare provisions are run as businesses they are largely self-Funding funding however an amount is paid by the County Council (from Department for Education grants) to cover the 'free' element of provision.
 Childcare facilities of 50+ places are considered more economically viable and may attract the best investment opportunity from the sector.
 HCC has asked the Borough Council to seek developer contributions for larger developments of 50 or more residential units.
 On large sites, I could also be appropriate for the developer to provide land to allow new provision to come forward.
 Where developments are smaller, typically less than 50 units, it is probable that early year's needs can be met by existing provision.
 Key Issues Forecasting demand from the Small Area Population Statistics cannot be precise due to parental choice which may mean that parents residing outside of but working within the Borough can choose to use nursery facilities near their workplace.
 Early Years Funding data shows that children in the Borough access their places across all three neighbouring local authorities (Hampshire, West Sussex and Portsmouth).
 For example, Emsworth facilities are used by West Sussex residents and some Purbrook families use facilities in Portsmouth.
 Childcare Sufficiency Assessments across Hampshire (2008, 2011) conclude that while some chose facilities near to their workplace, in general parents prefer the early years and childcare facilities to fall within a 1-2 mile radius of their homes.
 Childcare facilities should either be associated within/alongside community facilities or in a dedicated space identified and available for development.
 Experience from the market shows that provision is preferred that is close to, or on the site of, infant or primary schools where the school site is large enough to accommodate such provision.
 It is logical therefore, that the allocation of the sites and/or premises for early years and childcare is considered at the same time as that for primary schools.
-This is especially important within developments that have little or no accessible early years and childcare provision adjacent to the new housing development.
-If not on the site of primary schools, the location must enable good access for walking as well as having good public transport and motor-vehicle transport links and be within a 1-2 mile radius of the main housing development.
-Purpose-built facilities are the ideal, with modular buildings being most cost effective at about £250,000.
-While community buildings offer low rents the demands on their facilities from other uses means that generally they cannot meet the needs of working families throughout the day.
-For dedicated nursery/childcare facilities, an area of 0.25 hectares is recommended by HCC.
-For combined school /pre-school sites this can be reduced to 0.2 hectares due to economies with a more flexible site layout when both are planned together.
-The County Council requests developers of larger housing sites to provide appropriate land and buildings, and will work with the developer to secure a quality provider through a structured process.
-Facilities are sought at timings that area appropriate to the build out of homes (usually early in the development and at the same time as any school development).
-The Council endeavours to seek early engagement on the appropriate form of provision in each case.
-For consistency, the County Council's Developers Contributions towards Children's Services Facilities policy provides the basis of calculations for S106 agreements.
-Anticipated Solutions (see also Solutions Table at Appendix 2) Some places will naturally come on stream from commercial operators making provision to meet demand.
-In general terms, commercial providers are available to lease buildings but there are no suitable premises.
-A modular building (costing approximately £250,000) or community hall/space (needed as soon as possible) would be appropriate but must be able to meet the needs of working parents 8am-6pm.
-The County Council will continue to monitor needs arising from planned development.
-Where appropriate, the borough council will seek land and buildings, or financial contributions from developers during the planning application process.
-Requirement in Local Plan to make on-site provision at Southleigh.
-On Hayling Island, HCC has recommended childcare provision as part of the Eastoke Regeneration Project.
-In Leigh Park, there is additional capacity in existing provision.
-Proposed developments in West Leigh (Colt Site and SSE Offices), could be supported by existing provision at Sharps Copse where there is under utilisation of a large setting.